gupta21pooja/Agriwebb_demo_project/README.md

 **Pre-requisites for Setup Configuration**

-Step #1 – Install Java
+1. Install Java
-Step #2 – Install Eclipse or IntelliJ
+2. Install Eclipse or IntelliJ
-Step #3 – Download Chrome web driver which support your local machine chrome Browser Step #4- Replace exiting project chromedriver with the downloaded one
+3. Download Chrome web driver which support your local machine chrome Browser
+4. Replace exiting project chromedriver with the downloaded one

 **Steps**